fbpx

 • Required Fitness: Travelers pursuing a tour at this level should be cycling at least 80-100 miles per week, including hill climbing and/or combining other workout activities.
 Walkers/hikers should be out for at least 3 hours, at least 2 times per week, carrying a small backpack with water.

-• E-bikes: E-bikes are pedal-assist and cycling fitness is required to manage hills and battery life.
+• E-bikes: E-bikes are pedal-assist to help with climbs, but cycling fitness is still required to manage hills and battery life.
 Please consult with your travel advisor if you are not cycling regularly.

 Level 4: Challenging*